 - Over Fertilization can be a problem.
 If you use synthetic fertilizers, please do so sparingly and keep the following records: active nutrient levels (ie.16-16-16 or whatever), amount applied (ie. # ounces), and dates applied.

 Pets and Children

-- Please keep pets on leashes while in the garden.
-Do not let them walk or do other business in or around garden boxes.
-Additionally, please clean up after your pet.
+- Dogs need to be on leash and attached to their person (leash around the waist, etc.) Do not let them walk or do other business in or around garden boxes.

 - The DCG encourages you to involve your own and/or other children in your gardening venture.
 Please make every effort to see that children respect plots and walkways.